cgarbin/cgarbin.github.io/_pages/about.md

 In December of 2020 I completed a Computer Science master's degree at [Florida Atlantic University](https://www.fau.edu/), focusing on machine learning.
 The thesis is available [here](https://fau.digital.flvc.org/islandora/object/fau%3A64688).

 I'm now a Ph.D. candidate, focusing on machine learning, continuing the work I did for the master's degree.
-My projects for the master's and the Ph.D. are [on GitHub](https://github.com/fau-masters-collected-works-cgarbin).
+My master's and the Ph.D. projects are [on GitHub](https://github.com/fau-masters-collected-works-cgarbin).

 ### Publications from the master's and Ph.D. work